dwslab/melt/4_matcher_evaluation/2_evaluators.md

 # EvaluatorMcNemarSignificance
-[`EvaluatorMcNemarSignificance`](https://github.com/dwslab/melt/blob/master/matching-eval/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_eval/evaluator/significance/EvaluatorMcNemarSignificance.java) is an implementation of [*Mohammadi, Majid; Atashin, Amir Ahooye; Hofman, Wout; Tan, Yaohua.
+[`EvaluatorMcNemarSignificance`](https://github.com/dwslab/melt/blob/master/matching-eval/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_eval/evaluator/significance/EvaluatorMcNemarSignificance.java) is an implementation of *Mohammadi, Majid; Atashin, Amir Ahooye; Hofman, Wout; Tan, Yaohua.
 Comparison of Ontology Alignment Systems Across Single Matching Task Via the McNemar's Test.
-2018.*](https://dl.acm.org/doi/pdf/10.1145/3193573) in MELT.
+2018.* in MELT ([open-access version of the paper](https://dl.acm.org/doi/pdf/10.1145/3193573)).

 The evaluator generates various CSV files for different significance methods (implemented are: asymptotic test, asymptotic test with continuity correction; each with and without fallback to the exact method) on different aggregation levels (from detailed to aggregated):